kchannn13/Javascript_Project/README.md

 <p>
 Gary's Adventure is a 2D interactive puzzle game where Gary the snail is lost underwater.
 The main objective of the game is to help Gary get to home to Spongebob in Bikini Bottom.

-There are 6 grids in a 2x3 formation in every scene which can be moved around to help Gary get from the starting grid to the grid where the whirlpool is at.
-Each whirlpool leads to the next scene/level.
+There are 6 frames in a 2x3 formation in every scene which can be moved around to help Gary get from the starting frame to the frame where the bubble is at.
+Each bubble leads to the next scene/level.
 Gary moves in one fixed direction until he hits an obstacle, where he will either lose a life (alien plant) or start moving in the opposite direction (rock).
-When Gary walks to a hole in the ground, he will either fall to the grid right below, or in the absence of a grid below, lose a life.
+When Gary walks to a hole in the ground, he will either fall to the frame right below, or in the absence of a frame below, lose a life.

 The game intends to introduce functionalities slowly to allow users to get the hang of it.
 There will be approximately 5-10 levels in this game.
 </p>